-- Note: The official OpenStack Glossary (https://docs.openstack.org/image-guide/common/glossary.html) is an extensive list of OpenStack-related concepts.
-Some additional terms used in the Reference Architecture RA-1 or used to relate RA-1 terms with terms defined elsewhere. - Core (physical): An independent computer processing unit that can independently execute CPU instructions and is integrated with other cores on a multiprocessor (chip, integrated circuit die).
-Please note that the multiprocessor chip is also referred to as a CPU that is placed in a socket of a computer motherboard. - Flavor Capability: The capability of the Cloud Infrastructure Profile, such as CPU Pinning, NUMA or huge pages. - Flavor Geometry: Flavor sizing such as number of vCPUs, RAM, disk, etc.
+Note: The official OpenStack Glossary (https://docs.openstack.org/image-guide/common/glossary.html) is an extensive list of OpenStack-related concepts.
+Some additional terms used in the Reference Architecture RA-1 or used to relate RA-1 terms with terms defined elsewhere.

-• Hugepages: Physical memory is partitioned and accessed using the basic page unit (in Linux default size of 4 KB).
-Hugepages, typically 2 MB and 1GB size, allows large amounts of memory to be utilised with reduced overhead.
+- Core (physical): An independent computer processing unit that can independently execute CPU instructions and is integrated with other cores on a multiprocessor (chip, integrated circuit die).
+Please note that the multiprocessor chip is also referred to as a CPU that is placed in a socket of a computer motherboard. - Flavor Capability: The capability of the Cloud Infrastructure Profile, such as CPU Pinning, NUMA or huge pages. - Flavor Geometry: Flavor sizing such as number of vCPUs, RAM, disk, etc. - Huge pages: Physical memory is partitioned and accessed using the basic page unit (in Linux default size of 4 KB).
+Huge pages, typically 2 MB and 1GB size, allows large amounts of memory to be utilised with reduced overhead.
 In an NFV environment, huge pages are critical to support large memory pool allocation for data packet buffers.
 This results in fewer Translation Lookaside Buffers (TLB) lookups, which reduces the virtual to physical pages address translations.
-Without huge pages enabled high TLB miss rates would occur thereby degrading performance.
+Without huge pages enabled high TLB miss rates would occur thereby degrading performance. - Server: For the OpenStack Compute API, a server is a virtual machine (VM), a physical machine (bare metal) or a container.